saurabh-maheshwari/Spring-CXF/README.md

 2. Maven 3.0.x

 Build:
-Project can be build by
+Project can be built by
 	'mvn clean install' or 'mvn clean install -DskipTests=true' (not project specific)

 Deploy: